bosonweb/working-with-us/page/making-changes.md

 Any changes you make to the Sass files thereafter are *automatically* written to the Theme's CSS directory `wp-content/themes/startline/css/`.
 Just refresh your browser as usual and you'll see your changes.

+**If you're making changes to a ZIP archive, please keep a list of the Sass, JavaScript and image files you've changed.
+We'll need this list to be able to depoy the changes to our staging server for review.**

 ## Making changes to Twitter Bootstrap core

 If you need to make changes to the core of Bootstrap (let's say you wanted to adjust the media query width for `screen-xs` from 480px to 500px) then you do so in `wp-content/themes/startline/scss/main.scss`.